johnny353535/yoi/docs/_pages/start/index.md

 ### Attributes

-In addition to rather simple and static elements, YOI also features more complex and interactive elements.
+In addition to rather simple and static elements, Yoi also features more complex and interactive elements.
 [DatePickers](components/datePicker.html), [Modals](components/modal.html), [PopOvers](components/popOver.html) – all these elements are configured via custom HTML attributes.
 Think of this a simple key/value pairs to enable different options – eg. `yoi-modal="cache:true;"` tells the modal script to preload the content of a modal page.

 ### Behaviours

 Sometimes you wish to fade-in an element on the page as soon as it entered the viewport or make another element stick to the top edge of the screen once you scrolled past it.
-YOI has many useful [Behaviours](behaviours/) already built in.
-You can apply and configure them on any element in you HTML via YOI’s _attributes_ syntax.
+Yoi has many useful [Behaviours](behaviours/) already built in.
+You can apply and configure them on any element in you HTML via Yoi’s _attributes_ syntax.

 ### Actions